 Grown from crowns, or corns Rhubarb dies back after the warmer months and is drought tolerant.

 Rhubarb is a hardy plant and growing it is not difficult, once established rhubarb crowns, or plants will produce crops for many years.
 In summer it is important to provide adequate water, a lack of moisture can quickly cause the Rhubarb to wilt and collapse.

 Growing conditions to look for are a humus rich moist, but well drained soil in a sunny position.
-Established clumps of rhubarb will benefit from being divided every 3-4 years.
+Established clumps of rhubarb plants will benefit from being divided every 3-4 years.
 Fertilize with a seaweed fertilizer or dynamic lifter.

 - Mulch well in late spring, use pea straw and aged cow or sheep manure